Petaluma River Bacteria TMDL

 San Francisco Bay Regional Water Board Adoption Process

-The Water Board adopted a resolution approving the Basin Plan amendment for this TMDL on November 13, 2019 (Please see below for project documents).
+The Regional Water Board adopted a resolution approving the Basin Plan amendment for this TMDL on November 13, 2019.
+The final versions of the relevant documents associated with the Regional Water Board Adoption process are available below.

 Final Regional Board Adopted Documents (November 13, 2019):